Ph.D. in Geospatial Analytics

 Supporting Documents

-• A personal statement, not to exceed 2 pages.
-We encourage you to consider the following:
+- A personal statement, not to exceed 2 pages.
+We encourage you to include the following in your personal statement:

 If you have questions about the application process, please contact Rachel Kasten, Graduate Services Coordinator (rachelkasten@ncsu.edu).
-Please note that there is a required application fee of $75 for domestic applicants and $85 for international applicants.
-McNair Scholars will have the application fee waived.
-This fee cannot be waived or reduced for international students.
+Please note that there is a required application fee of $85 for domestic applicants and $95 for international applicants.

 More information for prospective international students can be found here.